 After completing her BA and MA in Contemporary Fine Art Practice at Falmouth University, Susan moved towards London in search of new creative opportunities.

-2018 will see Susan begin a research project on the Microorganisms that live within our oceans, namely micro-animals, fungi, algae and bacterias.
+2019 will see Susan begin a research project on the Microorganisms that live within our oceans, namely micro-animals, fungi, algae and other bacterias.
 What are the effects of plastic pollution on these single and multi-celled organisms?
 How might they be adapting or deteriorating?
 And, what might the knock on effects of these microscopic changes be to our marine life as a whole?

 This project is not only for my own personal curiosity, but comes from a desire to create a body of work that may just make people look and understand a little more about our current environment.
 How can we, as a collective, change the habits that have been indoctrinated into our every day lives through consumerism and take responsibility for our planets future.

 To keep up to date with the progress of this research project, follow Susan’s instagram page @veraprints